Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 *   **<span style="color: #0000ff;">the environment in which that function was created.</span>**
 *   <span style="color: #0000ff;">The environment consists of any local variables that were in-scope at the time that the closure was created.</span>

 So, it is easy to understand now, the closure `trueOutside`, it not only contains that returned anonymous function, but also it contains the variable `text`, since it was exist when the closure was created.
-So it can executed well.
-And it can explained the last example I showed you before.
+So, it can executed well.
+And it can be explained the last example I showed you before.
 Let's review it.

 ```JavaScript
 function outside() {